dchambers/crosstalkjs/README.md

   1. Your application can register as many _service_ objects as necessary to expose all remotely accessible functionality within the local window.
   2. Remote windows communicate asynchronously with the _service_ objects by being given a local _proxy_ object that has exactly the same shape as the remote _service_ object they are proxying to, but which returns a _promise_ to deal with any asynchronicity.
   3. The methods on _service_ objects can receive any data that can be serialized using the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/The_structured_clone_algorithm), as is the case for `window.postMessage()`.
-  4. Methods can also be passed references to local _call-back_ functions & objects, without the developer having to write any complex marshalling code.
+  4. Methods can also be passed references to local _call-back_ functions, without the developer having to write any complex management or marshalling code.

 Let's take a concrete example.
 Suppose your application has the following _user-service_ that can be used to retrieve user credentials for a given user: